kanboard/plugin-postmark/README.md

 Just follow the [official documentation about inbound email processing](http://developer.postmarkapp.com/developer-process-configure.html).
 Basically, you have to forward your own domain or subdomain to a specific Postmark email address.

-The Kanboard webhook url is displayed in **Settings > Integrations > Postmark**
+The Postmark webhook URL is visible in **Application Settings > Integrations > Postmark**

-1. Be sure that your users have an email address in their profiles
-2. Assign a project identifier to the desired projects: **Project settings > Edit**
-3. Try to send an email to your project: something+myproject@mydomain.tld

-The sender email address must be same as the user profile in Kanboard and the user must be member of the project.
+1. The sender email address must be same as the user profile in Kanboard and the user must be member of the project
+2. Set a project email address in **Project Settings > Edit Project**
+3. Send an email to your project

 Troubleshooting
 ---------------